eHealthAfrica/aether/documentation/try/index.md

 # Try Aether For Yourself

 Aether is a platform.
 This means that it doesn’t do much on its own: it only makes sense to use it in the context of creating a solution.
 For this initial run-through, we’re going to create a simple solution that takes data collected in a microcensus and feeds it out to dashboards.
 We’ll start with some raw json input data, and create some mappings to transform it into a more useable state.

-In the next step, we'll see how that data can then be fed through to CKAN by using Aether Connect, but first things first...
+After that, we'll see how that data can then be fed through to CKAN by using Aether Connect.
+But first things first...

-We’ve created an `aether-bootstrap` repository to make it easy for you to get up and running with your first Aether-based solution.
-This contains a bunch of `docker-compose` files that will pull Docker images of the latest version of Aether from Docker Hub and start them up.

 ## Prerequisites
 Since Aether is a development platform, these instructions assume that you are a Developer or DevOps type person with familiarity with the commandline, github and docker.
 There isn't any programming required but the instructions will be challenging if you are not used to scripts, config files, JSON and just generally performing system admin type tasks.
 If this is not you, Gather may be more apropriate.
 [You can try Gather here](https://gather.ehealthafrica.org/documentation/try/).

-You will need a computer running Linux, Mac OSX or a cloud based Linux VM (such as AWS) with 8MB of RAM.
-These instructions have been tested on Ubuntu 16.04.x (we have seen issues with 14.x VMs) and Mac 10.13.x
+You will need a computer running Linux, macOS, a cloud based Linux VM (such as AWS) or Windows 10.
+A minimum of 8GB of RAM is also required.
+These instructions have been tested on Ubuntu 16.04.x, Mac 10.13.x and Windows 10 Pro (1607).

 - GitHub
     - [git](https://git-scm.com/) must be installed and available